-In the campaign, Reapers are hilariously broken against the Zerg, thanks to their very high mobility and high damage against small units and buildings.
+Reapers are hilariously broken against the Zerg, thanks to their very high mobility and high damage against small units and buildings.
 Using Reapers to out-Zerg Rush the Zerg is intensely satisfying.
 Oh yes, and one of their campaign-exclusive upgrades gives them a damage and range bonus.

 Brood Lords, period.
 They can spam broodlings while remaining outside of turret and goliath coverage.
-If you go into multiplayer with someone on the map playing Zerg, or if playing a mission where they're present, better amass a group of vikings as soon as you can- they're the only counter cheap enough to mass build on a short notice (and take out brood lords should the other player position the unit over terrains not reachable by land units).
+If you go into a mission where they're present, better amass a group of vikings as soon as you can- they're the only counter cheap enough to mass build on a short notice (and take out brood lords should the other player position the unit over terrains not reachable by land units).